wso2/docs-is/en/docs/develop/extend/localization-support-in-identity-server.md

 First, you need to generate a key from the message itself for the i18n, properties file. following steps below:

-1. Get the message "oauthErrorMsg" from URL and decode the URL (URLDecode).
+1. Get the message, `oauthErrorMsg` from the URL and decode the URL (URLDecode).
 2. Base64 encode the message, `oauthErrorMsg`.
 3. Replace = with \_ in the base64 encoded message.